Azure/azure-sdk-for-net/sdk/purview/Azure.Analytics.Purview.Share/README.md

-# Microsoft Purview Share client library for .NET
+# Azure Share client library for .NET

 Microsoft Purview Share is a fully managed cloud service.